dotnet/runtime/Documentation/building/windows-test-instructions.md

 Additionally, there is a Visual Studio solution, `<repo_root>\tests\src\AllTestProjects.sln`, where users can build a particular testcase, or all priority 0 testcases that are within it.

+**Building Individual Tests**

+Note: buildtest.cmd or build.cmd skipnative skipmscorlib needs to be run atleast once

+* Native Test: Build the generated Visual Studio solution or make file corresponding to Test cmake file.

+* Managed Test: You can invoke msbuild on the project directly from Visual Studio Command Prompt.

 **Running Tests**

 In a clean command prompt: `<repo_root>\tests\runtest.cmd`